Antigua and Barbuda entry requirements for Madagascar passport holders

 No transit visa needed

-Madagascar passport holders transiting through Antigua and Barbuda do not need a transit visa for airside connections.
+Madagascar passport holders transiting through Antigua and Barbuda (VC Bird International Airport) do not require a visa if staying airside and continuing to a third country within 24 hours.

 Health & vaccines for Antigua and Barbuda